Experienced charity governance lawyers

 Those running charities (charity trustees) have considerable responsibilities and potential liabilities.
 Good governance is vital for the effective operation of the charity, for the maintenance of its reputation and to comply in the eyes of the Charity Commission with the law and good practice.

-- Charity constitutions – charity trustees need to be aware of and follow carefully the legal requirements and procedures set out in their constitution.
-The wish to further the intentions of the organisation can lead to non-compliance with the detail of the constitution and the framework of the general law
+- Charity constitutions and good governance under the charity governance code – charity trustees need to be aware of and follow carefully the legal requirements and procedures set out in their constitution.
+The wish to further the intentions of the organisation can lead to non-compliance with the detail of the constitution and the framework of the general law including the charity governance code’s 7 principles of good governance from integrity to accountability and diversity.

 - Employment law – charity trustees and their organisations need proper advice and training on employment law, to avoid problems arising and to handle them when they do, with the minimum damage to the organisation and its reputation.